BookHeaven/BookHeaven.Reader/README.md

 </p>

 # BookHeaven Reader
-BookHeaven Reader is part of the BookHeaven "ecosystem", which aims to provide a very convenient way to manage and read your ebook library.
+BookHeaven Reader is part of the BookHeaven "ecosystem", which aims to provide a very convenient way to manage and read your ebook library.</br>
-It connects to the Server to download whatever books you want to read, it also includes a basic app drawer and can be set as the home launcher.
+It connects to the Server to download whatever books you want to read, it also can be set as the home launcher since it includes a basic app drawer for extra convenience.

 ## Disclaimer
 - This app is only for Android devices and optimized for e-ink displays